Analysis Shell (RDS) update Feb 9th, 2021

 RDS sold its Venzuela assets (2).
 RDS kept the assepts thru years of socialist ruling and suffered a lot.
 No investor will actually pay a good price for it.
 In the meantime it looks very much as if the socialist ruling comes to a collapse most probably sooner than later.
 A clever management would try to keep a foot in the door of the worlds largest oil reserves to be in a good starting position when the socialist ruling comes to an end.

 A main play of RDS is the LNG market.
-Global demand for liquefied natural gas will rise 11% this year to 354M metric tons after climbing 9% in 2018 as new facilities increase supplies to Europe and Asia, Royal Dutch Shell says(12).
+Global demand for liquefied natural gas rose sharply 11% in 2019 to 354M metric tons after climbing 9% in 2018 as new facilities increased supplies to Europe and Asia, Royal Dutch Shell says(12).
 Most analyst assume that the demand for LNG is outgrowing the supply in a few years.
 The analysts believe that a large share of this additional demand comes from China and India.

 On my point of view China is getting more and more in a rivalty with the USA.
-There are conflicts about some islands in the Pacific and Taiwan.
 The USA is a major producer and potential exporter of LNG.
 Thus I do not think that China will increase its LNG import as much as analysts believe.
 I rather think they will support the deveolpment of domestic gas resources, promote the use of electicity (coal, nuclear) for heating similar to France and South Korea...coal for industrial heat...
 India has plenty of poor poeple that needs the least expensive energy.
-They do not care that much on pollution and not at all about the climate hoax.
-Thus they will rather promote coal.
-Potentially the demand will not outgrow supply and the profits from LNG might not fulfill analysts dreams.
-Actually it looks more like production outgrows demand.

 RDSB WKN: A0ER6S / ISIN: GB00B03MM408

 RDSA 4,105,643,625 4,101,239,499 0